Teradata/stampede/AnnouncingStampedeBlog.md

 ## Where to Go from Here

-Download a release or clone the [Stampede GitHub repo](https://github.com/ThinkBigAnalytics/stampede) and follow the instuctions in the [README](https://github.com/ThinkBigAnalytics/stampede) for installing *Stampede* and using it.
+Clone the [Stampede GitHub repo](https://github.com/ThinkBigAnalytics/stampede) (release downloads are TBD) and follow the instuctions in the [README](https://github.com/ThinkBigAnalytics/stampede) for installing *Stampede* and using it.
 You'll also find the Hadoop example we discussed above in `$STAMPEDE_HOME/examples/hadoop`.
-See also our [GitHub Wiki](https://github.com/ThinkBigAnalytics/stampede/wiki).
+See also the Stampede [Wiki](https://github.com/ThinkBigAnalytics/stampede/wiki).

 We hope you find *Stampede* useful.
 Consider joining our Google Group, [stampede-users](https://groups.google.com/forum/#!forum/stampede-users) and following us on Twitter [@StampedeWkFlow](https://twitter.com/StampedeWkFlow).